 In 1948, the seven divisions were briefly consolidated into two (the European and United Kingdom Division and the Latin American, Asiatic and African Division).
 Then, in November of 1948, divisions were abolished altogether, as loans were assigned to loan officers on an ad hoc basis.
 In 1950, LOD was again divided into three geographical areas, of which the Asia and the Middle East Division was one.

 While much of the Bank's initial attention was focused on post-war countries in Western Europe and the developing nations of South America, the Bank did begin looking toward East Asia almost as soon as it began operations.
-Bank representatives visited the Philippines in 1947 and then the Philippines, again , as well as Thailand in 1949 again in 1949 when the mission was paired with a visit to Thailand .
+Bank representatives visited the Philippines in 1947 and then the Philippines, again , as well as Thailand, in 1949.
 The first funding to the region was Loan 0029 to Australia in 1950 (Agriculture, Industry, Transport, and Mining - P037342).
 Thailand's first loan (Irrigation project - P004650) followed in 1950.
 The Bank's first mission to Japan took place in October of 1952 and its first loan to the country (Kansai Power Project - P037421) was provided the following year.

 1952 - 1972